ACastMtz/Udacity-projects/CapstoneProject/README.md

 ![Best Model 2](./Images/automl_bestmodel_2.png "AutoML Best Model 2")

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search

-s the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
-Like all regression analyses, the logistic regression is a predictive analysis.
-Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.

 In this experiment, a **Logistic Regression** model is trained using supervised learning for prediction purposes.
 A logistic regression is an appropiate model to use for conducting prediction for the value of a dichotomous (binary) variable.